 Recall a situation in which you felt especially negative about your job or career.
-Perhaps you just didn't like the work that you were doing, or maybe you disliked your supervisor, boss, or co-workers (this may even be your situation today).
-Did you view yourself as a "victim" of circumstances that were outside of your control, or did you feel responsible in some way for "creating" the situation and therefore were ultimately responsible for dealing with it?
+Perhaps you just didn't like the work you were doing, or maybe you disliked your supervisor, boss, or co-workers (this may even be your situation today).
+Alternatively, recall a situation in your personal life, such as a relationship or family matter, about which you felt especially negative.
+Did you view yourself as a victim of circumstances that were outside your control, or did you feel responsible in some way for creating the situation and therefore feel ultimately responsible for dealing with it?
 What, if anything, did you do about it?
 As you think about the situation now, what did you learn from it?
-What would you have done differently?
+What could you have done differently?